marijazafirovska/Black-Friday-Sales-Prediction/README.md

 The data set also contains customer demographics (age, gender, marital status, city type, stay in_current_city), product details (product_id and product category) and Total purchase_amount from last month.

-<i>Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products <i>.
+<i>Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products </i>.

 Your goal in this project is to create a robust regression model, that will use this data to predict the customers' total purchase amount for different products.